Joyaljose0/GPT2_CHATBOT/README.md

-# 🤖 ZETTA Chatbot with Fine-tuned GPT-2 Medium (DialoGPT)
+# 🤖 ZETTA Chatbot with Fine-tuned GPT-2 Medium

-ZETTA is a persistent chatbot powered by a fine-tuned DialoGPT-medium model.
-It maintains multi-turn conversation history across browser refreshes using `session_id` and stores memory on disk for persistent context.
+ZETTA is a personalized chatbot powered by a fine-tuned version of OpenAI’s GPT-2 Medium model.
+Designed to be friendly, helpful, and memory-aware, ZETTA can remember past conversations—even after a server restart—thanks to persistent session memory stored on disk.
+This makes it ideal for building intelligent assistants, learning bots, and conversational agents that require context continuity.

+Whether you're experimenting with dialogue generation or deploying your own AI assistant, ZETTA is built for developers who want flexibility, extensibility, and a clean chat interface out of the box.

 ---

 ## 🚀 Features

-- Fine-tuned `DialoGPT-medium` using custom dataset
+- Fine-tuned `GPT2-medium` using custom dataset
 - Chat memory saved per user session (`session_id`)
 - Memory is persistent (saved in `chat_memory.json`)
 - Frontend: modern HTML/CSS interface with automatic session handling